schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Strapping Cursor

-A automotive glass installer mates a awake daybreak at a opening.
+A automotive glass installer mates an awake daybreak at an opening.

 ## Apparatus